Akash-Modi104/Weather-App/README.md

-# Weather-App
+# Weather App

-A Simple Weather app to get the weather details by searching with location
+This is web based App where user can reigster themself and login and get the current details of weather of any part of world by simple search

+## Technology Stack

+- Backend :-
+    python, flask , sqlalchemy , marshmallow, requests